lmannings-jklm/fsa-tool/README.md

 to ensure the project runs with the exact package versions and settings used during development, follow these three configuration steps:

-### A. Handle Environment Variables (`.Renviron`)
+### A. (Optional) Handle Environment Variables (`.Renviron`)

-The project utilizes a `.Renviron` file to manage environment variables (such as API keys for Google Drive or specific system paths).
+The code in this project provides an option to load raw data from Google Drive.
+The project utilizes a `.Renviron` file to manage these environment variables (such as API keys for Google Drive or specific system paths).
+If you are using your own Google Drive for storage, you may need to update the credentials within this file.
+Otherwise, this step is not necessary.

 - Ensure the `.Renviron` file is located in your **project root directory**.
 - RStudio will automatically load these variables when you open the `.Rproj` file.

-**Note:** The code in this project provides an option to load raw data from Google Drive.
-If you are using your own Google Drive for storage, you may need to update the credentials within this file.

 ### B. Restore the Package Library